wsmoak/rails-otel-demo/README.md

 Then visit http://localhost:3000

-Note that the default port for the Rails app is also 3000, so start the Rails app with -p 3001 to avoid a conflict.
+Note that the default port for the Rails app is also 3000, so start the Rails app on port 3001 to avoid a conflict.

 ### Inflections